Codecademy/docs/content/html/concepts/videos/videos.md

 This example:

-- Sets the `control` attribute to have the browser offer playback controls to the user
+- Sets the `control` attribute to have the browser offer playback controls to the user.
-- Provides a thumbnail for the video with `poster="spooky_ghost.jpg"`
+- Provides a thumbnail for the video with `poster="spooky_ghost.jpg"`.
-- Declares the source file for the video, `spooky_ghost.mp4`, and its MIME type, `video/mp4`
+- Declares the source file for the video, `spooky_ghost.mp4`, and its MIME type, `video/mp4`.
-- Provides a fallback text that allows the user to download the video instead
+- Provides a fallback text that allows the user to download the video instead.

 Sources are written in preference order, so that the first source listed is played if the browser supports it, with the subsequent sources acting as a fallback.
 This is usually used to try newer video formats while also providing a fallback for better compatibility.
 To modify the original example to support the `AV1` video codec and fallback to the `H.264` video codec: